Plans and process training covering utility survey planning and documentation

 When delivered in person, the course adds a practical element where delegates apply what they have learned in a real or representative site environment.
 This includes working with real plans, identifying utility routes, checking scales, and then using a locator in conjunction with the plan.

 A short competence check is completed to document understanding and practical ability.
-This does not qualify as an EUS assessment, but it gives a documented record of delegate competence that your company can retain.
+This does not qualify as an EUSR assessment, but it gives a documented record of delegate competence that your company can retain.

 Online (Teams)